Pranchi2003/Log-Analysis-Script-/README.md

 # Log-Analysis-Script-
-This Python script analyzes a web server log file (sample.log) to extract key insights:
+This Python script analyzes a web server log file (sample.log) to extract and analyze key data, specifically focusing on identifying potential security issues and patterns of usage.
+The script performs the following tasks:

 1. Requests per IP: Counts and displays the number of requests made by each IP address, sorted by frequency.
 2. Most Accessed Endpoint: Identifies the most frequently accessed resource (e.g., /home) and its count.